|Spend the Evening With Maulik Pancholy|

 Lindsey Pollak knows Millennials.
 Her blog offers them advice, and gives information on this group to university recruiters and career services professionals.
 She also serves as the spokesperson for The Hartford's "MyTomorrow" educational campaign directed at Millennials and their employers through social media and live events.

 She will be the Wednesday morning keynote speaker at NACE15.
-Pollak will share her insights on leadership and what that means for up and comers, based on her new book Being the Boss: New Rules for the Next Generation of Leaders.
+Pollak will share her insights on leadership and what that means for up and comers, based on her new book Becoming the Boss: New Rules for the Next Generation of Leaders.

 Pollak was named to “Best People to Follow on Twitter” and is on Mashable's list of best non-fiction authors.
 Her blog was named to the "Top 100 Websites for Your Career" by Forbes.
 Her areas of expertise include marketing to and managing Millennials, succeeding in a multigenerational workplace, personal branding, and career development.